mahozad/buyt/README.md

 TODO list:

+- [x] Add an option to settings to toggle the line chart y axis between regular and logarithmic values
 - [x] if the bottomAppBar is hidden (by scrolling) and then you expand an Item, the fab jumps up The bug seems to have nothing to do with the expanding animation and persists even without that animation
 - [x] Add a button (custom view) at the end of SelectionListAdapter to create a new Store